X-Linked Infantile Spinal Muscular Atrophy

 English

-Joseph Clark is a Neurologist in Punxsutawney, Pennsylvania.
+Joseph Clark is a Neurologist practicing medicine in Punxsutawney, Pennsylvania.
 Dr. Clark is rated as a Distinguished provider by MediFind in the treatment of X-Linked Infantile Spinal Muscular Atrophy.
-His top areas of expertise are Migraine, Spinal Muscular Atrophy Type 2, Spinal Muscular Atrophy with Arthrogryposis, and X-Linked Infantile Spinal Muscular Atrophy.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Spinal Muscular Atrophy with Arthrogryposis, X-Linked Infantile Spinal Muscular Atrophy, and Spinal Muscular Atrophy Type 2.

 What are the latest X-Linked Infantile Spinal Muscular Atrophy Clinical Trials?